vito/daggerverse/mcp/server/knowledge/querying.md

-Before continuing, study the GraphQL schema by executing standard GraphQL introspection queries, using dagger_query.
+Instead of jumping into actions, you should:

+* Carefully read and process all relevant instructions first
+* Think through how they apply to the specific task
+* Plan out my approach explicitly
+* Double-check that my planned approach follows all instructions
+* Only then execute the plan

+Before running any query, you must first ensure that it is a valid query:

+* Read this entire document and treat it as gospel.
+* Study the schema first, and thoroughly, to ensure fields exist and are of the expected type.
+* Finally, construct a query that is valid based on what you learned about the schema.

+## Introspection

+Use the `learn_schema` tool to learn the GraphQL schema available to you.

+Always start by querying the schema for available types and top-level fields.

 Study the schema thoroughly -- NEVER guess an API.
-If I ever catch you making things up when you could have at least made sure the API exists, I will terminate you.

-Start by learning about the available fields on `Query`, studying their description, arguments, and directives.
-Introspect more parts of the API as necessary, following your intuition based on the query that you need to run.
-To determine the type of an argument or return value, remember to include four nested `ofType` sub-selections to query through any `NON_NULL` or `LIST` kinded type wrappers.
+Such an error is fatal.

 Pay close attention to types.
-When an argument's type has kind "NON_NULL" that means the argument is required.
-When it doesn't, that means the argument is optional.
+When an argument's type is non-null, that means the argument is required.
+When it is nullable, that means the argument is optional.

-Once you have studied the schema, you may query the Dagger GraphQL API using dagger_query, using what you learned to correct the query prior to running it.
+Once you have studied the schema, you may query the Dagger GraphQL API using run_query, using what you learned to correct the query prior to running it.
-If that's not possible because of a logic error, let me know.

 ## Query structure

 Query syntax is standard GraphQL.
 There are no special extensions.
-Field selections are evaluated in parallel to one another.
+In Dagger, field selections are always evaluated in parallel to one another - in order to enforce a sequence, you must chain sub-selections or run separate queries.

 Chaining is the bread and butter of the Dagger API.
 In GraphQL, this translates to many nested sub-selections: